mwenge/vlm/src/vlm/SECRET_EFFECTS.md

 You can click on the picture above to view the full video on YouTube.

 The other 8 effects in Bank 10 are inaccessible to the player once VLM is launched.
-This is because the VLM only allows single-digit selections from 1 to 9:
+This is because the VLM only allows single-digit selections from 1 to 9.

-This means some moderately interesting artefacts have been hidden from view, lying buried in `vlm.abs`.
+This means some moderately interesting artefacts have been hidden from view, lying buried in `vlm.abs` since 1994.
 Eight VLM effects previously unknown to computerdom.
 Now that we have deconstructed the VLM binary and turned it into source code that can be tinkered with and reassembled we have the opportunity to bring them back to the surface again.

 To do this we twiddle the first line in the listing below (`move #5,skid`).
 For example, changing it to `move #1,skid` to select Effect 1 in Bank 10.

 ```asm
 ; *******************************************************************